deficollective/permission-scanner/README.md

 Create a file called `./contracts.json` with the chain name, project name and addresses of all contracts of the protocol.
 Find a list of supported chains [here](#supported-chains).
 See an existing example in the example folder.

+Note in the `contracts.json` file the contract names have to exactly match otherwise the contracts are not included in the output successfully.

 Then execute the scanner script with

 ```shell